dynotw/ECE228-HWs/README.md

-# ece228
+# ECE228
-Machine Learning on Physical Applications
+These codes are assignment for Machine Learning on Physical Applications